WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 Let's consider a number of possible scenarios:

-1. Use WSTP and Wolfram Library from a standard Mathematica installation:
+1. Use WSTP and Wolfram Library from a standard Wolfram Desktop installation:

-   If you have Mathematica **12.0** or later installed in a default location or on the system PATH, the build configuration step should succeed out of the box without setting any variables.
+   If you have Wolfram Desktop **12.0** or later installed in a default location or on the system PATH, the build configuration step should succeed out of the box without setting any variables.
-   Otherwise, set ``Mathematica_INSTALL_DIR`` to an absolute path to Mathematica installation directory, for instance
+   Otherwise, set ``Wolfram_INSTALL_DIR`` to an absolute path to your Wolfram product installation directory, for instance

    .. code-block:: console

-      cmake -DMathematica_INSTALL_DIR=/home/jerome/Mathematica/12.1 ..
+      cmake -DWolfram_INSTALL_DIR=/home/jerome/WolframDesktop/12.1 ..

    .. tip::

-      If you are not sure where Mathematica is installed on your system, check the value of :wlref:`$InstallationDirectory` symbol.
+      If you are not sure where the Wolfram software is installed on your system, check the value of :wlref:`$InstallationDirectory` symbol.

 2. Use WSTP and Wolfram Library from arbitrary locations (rare case)

-   If WSTP and Wolfram Library are not located in a Mathematica installation, two paths must be passed to CMake:
+   If WSTP and Wolfram Library are not located in a Wolfram Desktop installation, two paths must be passed to CMake:

    .. code-block:: console